 A Life of Torment

-Asajj Ventress may very well be my favorite character in the entire Star Wars universe.
-Her story resonates deeply within me, and she embodies a tenacity that most characters never even glimpse.
-To me, Asajj exemplifies a beautifully dynamic character.
-She exudes the ability to overcome the most painful moments in her life.
+Asajj Ventress may very well be my favorite character in the entire Star Wars universe, mainly for how much her story resonates with me.
+Although not a mainstream character, Asajj is highly dynamic, more so than many others.
+She embodies a tenacity that most never even glimpse: a resilience to overcome, even the most painful moments in her life.
 And it is her life that shapes every aspect of her, both good and bad.

-Asajj was a Nightsister, born on the planet Dathomir to the witches who inhabit there.
+Asajj was a Nightsister, born on Dathomir to the witches who inhabit there.
 Sold into slavery as an infant, she never knew her parents.
-Her master, Hal'sted, actually turned out to be kind and took care of her.
-Yet, her happiness was short-lived when Weequay pirates attacked and killed Hal'sted when Asajj was still a child.
+Fortunately, her master Hal'sted,turned out to be kind and took care of her.
+Yet, her happiness was short-lived when Weequay pirates attacked and killed Hal'sted.

 In a turn of events, she rescued Jedi Ky Narec during these attacks.
 Ky, recognizing her connection to the Force, adopted Asajj and took her as his Padawan learner.
 Thus began her training as a Jedi and perhaps one of the most peaceful times of her life.